Bachelor of Engineering (Industry) (Honours)

 Work experience

-Through units SEL798 and SEL799 Engineering Industry Experience - A and B (available from 2026), you will gain industry experience by completing a year-long practical work placement in an engineering workplace.
-Assessment tasks are designed to develop and enhance your understanding of the engineering profession, professional practice, continuing professional development, possible career outcomes, and the opportunity to establish valuable professional networks.
+Through units SEL798 and SEL799 Engineering Industry Experience - A and B (available from 2027), you will gain industry experience by completing a year-long practical work placement in an engineering workplace.
+This gives you the opportunity to explore potential career paths and build valuable professional networks.
+Assessment tasks will deepen your understanding of the engineering profession and strengthen your professional practice skills.

 Details of major sequences